reactivesw/DevProc/frontend/vue_architecture.md

 ## Step 6: Handle event in a container component
 * a paraent uses `@eventName="theEventHandler"` to catch the event.
 * an event handler should have a "EventHandler" postfix and is often defined as a component method.
-* if it is a remote call, the event handler call the mapped action to start the process.
+* if it is a remote call, the event handler call the mapped action to call remote server.

+## Step 7: Process result
+* get the result or handle error
+* update local state based on the call result.

 # Error Handling